 Accompanying Foy during her travel across the Four Realms, is always the Nutcracker.
 The character is played very charmingly by Jayden Fowora-Knight.
 But unfortunately, a movie’s forenamed character, has never been more marginalised than in this film.
 As a matter of fact, he is only accompanying Clara across the realms and appears almost free of will.
 A stark contrast from the ballet.
 The only real substance he has is to be a comedic duo with the Mouse King.

 The way in which the high-profile actors and dancers were underused, expresses the tone of the film very well.
 Sparkling and enjoyable at times but overall a bit boring and disappointing.
 The Nutcracker and the Four Realms is a digital Christmas live-action film which will be probably be enjoyed by young children but unmemorable to older audiences.
-A film which will sit amongst far more favourable and entertaining options, never chosen first but most likely picked as mediocre reprieve from the constant viewings of far better Christmas movies.
+A film which will sit amongst far more favourable and entertaining options, never chosen first but most likely picked as a mediocre reprieve from the constant viewings of far better Christmas movies.